Written by 10:17 pm Biology, Immunology • 22 Comments

 Are autoimmune diseases gender biased?

-Around 80% of people with autoimmune diseases are women due to strong hormonal influence, particularly the effects of estrogen, makes women more vulnerable to developing autoimmune diseases.
+Around 80% of people with autoimmune diseases are women, due to a strong hormonal influence.
+In particular, the effects of estrogen make women more vulnerable to developing these conditions.
 While men have higher levels of testosterone, which tends to suppress excessive immune reactions, estrogen provides a more active immune vigilance in women.
-Researchers believe that heightened immune vigilance plays a major role in the gender bias seen in autoimmune conditions.
+Researchers believe that this heightened immune vigilance plays a major role in the gender bias seen in autoimmune conditions.

-Estrogen is like a strict commander who forces immune soldiers to stay alert and vigilant, resulting in enhanced immune responses, making the soldiers more aggressive in their defense.
+Furthermore, estrogen is like a strict commander who forces immune soldiers to stay alert and vigilant.
+This results in enhanced immune responses, making the soldiers more aggressive in their defense.
 In essence, women’s immune systems are more likely to become hyperactive, leading the immune soldiers to mistake self-tissues for invaders.
 As a result, women are more prone to developing autoimmune diseases, with the hormonal shifts of menstruation, pregnancy, and menopause playing key roles in triggering or worsening symptoms.

 Conclusion

-Autoimmunity is a complex condition.
 The immune system’s main job is to protect the body from harmful things like bacteria or viruses.
 However, in autoimmunity, the immune system makes a mistake.
-Instead of defending the body, it attacks it by accident.
-A number of circumstances, including genetics, environmental triggers, hormonal fluctuations, and prolonged inflammation, can cause this betrayal.
+Instead of defending the body, it attacks it accidentally.
+Several circumstances, including genetics, environmental triggers, hormonal fluctuations, and prolonged inflammation, can cause this betrayal.
 Our immune soldiers need precise training and distinct signals to differentiate between allies and enemies.
 However, this system malfunctions due to environmental triggers, molecular mimicry, altered self-antigens, and hormonal imbalances.
 Generally, women are more likely than men to acquire autoimmune diseases.
 It is largely due to the role of estrogen that makes their immune system hyperactive.

 When it comes to your immune system, there is a thin line between self-destructive and self-protective.
 Many triggers can propel your immune soldiers towards a civil war.
 Researchers are rigorously studying autoimmunity to better understand the pathways that drive cells towards dysfunction.
 Understanding these pathways will help researchers to develop therapies which will eventually assist the immune system in restoring its focus and doing its job of protecting the body.